 Get paperwork in order

-It can be difficult to remember when the renewal dates are for all the different services you make use of when caravanning, with things such as your caravan insurance, car breakdown, tracking device subscription, travel insurance or even your passport all being things that need to be checked and renewed when appropriate.
+It can be difficult to remember the renewal dates are for all the different services you use when caravanning.
+Things such as your caravan insurance, car breakdown, tracking device subscription, travel insurance or even your passport.
+All these things need to be checked and renewed when appropriate.
 You don’t want to be sorting these things out when you’re on a trip.

-To make life a lot easier we recommend taking ten minutes to write all of the different renewal / expiry dates down on to one piece of paper, and then keep a copy of this in your caravan, and a second copy in a convenient place at home.
+Tip : To make life easier, take time to write all of the different renewal dates on one piece of paper.
+Keep a copy of this in your caravan, and a second copy in a convenient place at home.
 That way, you can check at a glance when something is coming up for renewal and ensure when you hit the road you are still fully covered.

-Keeping your caravan clean on the inside and out will help to prolongue its life and keep it in tip top condition.
-This is not only important for the enjoyment of your caravanning holidays, but also means that if you decide to change or upgrade your caravan then you will get a much better price when trading in, or selling on privately.
+Keeping your caravan clean on the inside and out will help to prolong it’s life and keep it in top condition.
+This is not only important for the enjoyment of your caravanning holidays; it also means that if you decide to change or upgrade your caravan then you will get a much better price when trading in, or selling on privately.

 We of course recommend getting your caravan serviced every year to ensure no issues surface whilst on the road or on a campsite.
-Of course caravan dealerships and service centre workshops get busy at this time of year so if your ‘van is due a service before your next big trip be sure to get it booked in early.
+Of course caravan dealerships and service centre workshops get busy at this time of year.
+Book early if your ‘van is due a service before your next big trip be sure.